Blue1993/BAPA/README.md

 ```

 ### 3. Get Vina terms
-Five intermolecular Vina terms and one flexible Vina term are calculated using the protein and ligand structure in the PDBQT format.
-The Vina terms used in the proposed method are calculated using a [git repository](https://github.com/HongjianLi/RF-Score) that implements rf-score v3.
+Five intermolecular Vina terms and one flexible Vina term should be calculated using the protein and ligand structure in the PDBQT format.
+The Vina terms used in the proposed method were calculated using a [git repository](https://github.com/HongjianLi/RF-Score) that implements rf-score v3.
 The network predicts the binding affinity using six Vina terms and the number of occurrences of each descriptor.

 Download the following git repository to your `BAPA` Dir.
 ```
 ~/BAPA$ git clone https://github.com/HongjianLi/RF-Score.git
 ```

-Input the file containing the path of the structure file of the protein and ligand.
+Please input the file containing the path of the structure file for protein and ligand, as below.
 ```
 python get_Vina_terms.py -i input_list_Vina_terms.txt -o ./data/dataset/Vina_terms.pkl
 ```